Thursday, 17 August 2017Justin L. Smith, Director of Product Management, Pilgrim Quality Solutions

 Cloud computing can be loosely defined as the process by which a set of data resources are housed somewhere remote and are accessed using the Internet.
 Traditionally, these resources have been housed inside the data owner’s own office building behind a firewall, providing very limited or no access from the outside, and thereby, protecting these resources from outside intrusion.
 But the pendulum is swinging again.
 Forty years ago it was in the form of time-share computing.
 Today, in the global marketplace, an increasing number of organizations are opting to move to the Cloud – which in many respects is today’s time-share computing environment, only faster, cheaper, highly secure, reliable, and more accessible.

-Thursday, 27 April 2017Kari Miller, Vice President of Regulatory & Product Management, Pilgrim Quality Solutions
+Thursday, 06 July 2017Kari Miller, Vice President of Regulatory and Product Management, Pilgrim Quality Solutions

 Last week, we hosted a webinar titled “Choosing the Right Quality Management Solution (QMS) for ISO 13485:2016 Compliance.”
 During the presentation, we provided a brief overview of changes to the updated regulation, details on certification timing, and a demonstration of how Pilgrim’s SmartSolve® quality management software simplifies compliance with the new version of the standard.
 If you missed the live session, you can view the on-demand version of our ISO 13485:2016 solution webinar here